hivejs/docs/installation.md

  * hive-broadcast-memory (simple stub that only works when you have just one worker)
  * hive-broadcast-smokesignal (sets up a peer-to-peer network through which the workers will communicate)

+By default hive-init(1) installs hive-broadcast-memory, so if you want some other transport you need to uninstall it first and then install the new transport with `npm install hive-broadcast-<name>`, where `<name>` is the name of the transport.

 ## Choose one or more editors
 Currently available editors are

  * hive-editor-text
  * hive-editor-html
  * hive-editor-svg

+You can install them by running `npm install hive-editor-<name>`, where `<name>` is the name of the editor.

 ## Adjust the settings
 These are just the mandatory settings plus the settings for hive-broadcast-smokesignal.